thoughtspot/rest-api-sdk/sdks/java/docs/ThoughtSpotRestApi.md

   Version: 9.0.0.cl or later   Exports an Answer in the given file format.
 You can download the Answer data as a PDF, PNG, CSV, or XLSX file.
-Requires &#x60;DATADOWNLOADING&#x60; (**Can download data**) privilege and view access to the Answer.  #### Usage guidelines  In the request body, the GUID or name of the Answer and set &#x60;file_format&#x60;.
+Requires at least view access to the Answer.  #### Usage guidelines  In the request body, the GUID or name of the Answer and set &#x60;file_format&#x60;.
 The default file format is CSV.  **NOTE**: * The downloadable file returned in API response file is extensionless.
 Please rename the downloaded file by typing in the relevant extension. * HTML rendering is not supported for PDF exports of Answers with tables.
 Optionally, you can define [runtime overrides](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_runtime_overrides) to apply to the Answer data.
 The &#x60;record_size&#x60; attribute determines the number of records to retrieve in an API call.
 For more information about pagination, record size, and maximum row limit, see [Pagination and record size settings](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_pagination_settings_for_data_and_report_api).

 ### Example
 ```java